SimoKapi/PlantIdentifier/README.md

 - Open a terminal window in the main directory, run **python main.py true** to train the model, then **python main.py false** to evaluate your images and create the resulting PowerPoint
 - All photos will be converted to Portable Pixmap Format (.ppm), original format moved to **wrong_formats** -->

-- Write the latin names of your plants into the **plants.csv** file, separated by commas.
+- If using just the plant names, a.k.a. to only create a phylogenetic tree, write the latin names of your plants into the **plants.csv** file, separated by commas (Example: muscari neglectum,taraxacum officinale,erica carnea,iberis sempervirens). -> Then change the runByList variable to True
+- If using images, name each image by the corresponding latin name, replacing spaces with underscores (Example: muscar_neglectum)
-- Open a terminal window in the main directory and run **python value_getter.py**
+- Open a terminal window in the main directory and run **python value_getter.py true**
 - Sit back, relax, and let the magic happen
 - Take a screenshot of the resulting phylogenetic tree and be done